Condition Guide

 Why movie posters were folded in the first place

 Posters were folded for practical distribution reasons.
-Before the widespread use of rolled tube shipping, many posters were machine folded and mailed flat to cinemas and exhibitors in envelopes.
+Before rolled tube shipping became standard, many posters were machine folded and sent to cinemas and exhibitors in flat envelopes or packs.
 That made them cheaper and easier to distribute at scale.

-On older U.S. one-sheets, the classic pattern is one vertical fold and three horizontal folds.
-For many collectors, those folds are part of the poster's original theatrical life.
+On many older U.S. one-sheets, the classic pattern is one vertical fold and three horizontal folds.
+Those folds are often part of the poster’s original theatrical life.

 Rolled vs folded